costoffreedom/costoffreedom-book/book/prologue-voices-of-free-culture.md

 This book is dedicated to Bassel Khartabil and to all those that will recognize themselves in the stories told in these pages.

-[Clément Renaud](http://clementrenaud.com) is a 32-years old researcher, developer, creative coder, and journalist based in Lyon.